Back to Blog

 Real-World Examples

-• S&P 500 ETF: Heavy in tech with companies like Apple and Microsoft.
+• S&P 500 ETF: Dominated by tech giants like Apple and Microsoft.

 Common Mistakes and Considerations